Information flow in interaction networks II: channels, path lengths and potentials: Technical Background

 \subsection{Preliminaries}

-We will closely follow the notation from our earlier paper \citep{SY07}.
+We will closely follow the notation of \citet{SY07}.
 We represent an interaction network as a weighted directed graph $\Gamma=(V,E,w)$ where $V$ is a finite set of vertices of size $n$, $E\subseteq V\times V$ is a set of edges and $w$ is a non-negative real-valued function on $V\times V$ that is positive on $E$, giving the weight of each edge (the weight of non-existing edge is defined to be $0$).
 Assuming an ordering of vertices in $V$, we represent a real-valued function on $V$ as a state (column) vector $\vec{\bvarphi}\in\R^n$ and the connectivity of $\Gamma$ by the \emph{weight} matrix $\mat{W}$ where $W_{ij}=w(i,j)$ (the weight of an edge from $i$ to $j$).
-If $\Gamma$ is an unweighted undirected graph, $\mat{W}$ is the adjacency matrix of $\Gamma$ where

 We do not make distinction between a vertex $v\in V$ and its corresponding state given by a particular ordering of vertices.
 Denote by $\mat{P}$ the $n\times n$ matrix such that for all $i,j\in V$,

 when $\sum_{k\in V} W_{ik} > 0$ and $P_{ij}=0$ otherwise.
 Here $\alpha_i\in(0,1]$ for all $i$.

 When $\alpha_i=1$ for all $i$, the matrix $\mat{P}$ is a transition matrix for a random walk or a Markov chain on $\Gamma$: for any pair of vertices $i$ and $j$, $P_{ij}$ gives the transition probability from vertex $i$ to vertex $j$ in one time step.
 In the general case, the node-specific damping factors $\alpha_i$ model \emph{dissipation} of information: at each step of the random walk there is some probability that the walk leaves the graph.
 The value $\alpha_i$ measures the likelihood for the random walk leaving the vertex $i$ to remain in the graph, or equivalently, the likelihood of dissipation at $i$ is $1-\alpha_i$.